ShadaabIqbal/Code-Zinger/README.md

 Output: 2

 Qno27:
+Two pointer:
 Find the pair which sums up to o ?

 Qno28:
+Two pointer:
 Find the pair which sums up to o ?

+Qno29:
+Max Pair Sum
+Given an array of distinct integers A, find the largest sum of any pair of elements.
+Input
+6
+1 2 3 89 4 10
+Where,
+First line contains the size of array N.
+Second line contains array elements.
+Output
+99
+Here for the given array, sum of various pairs are
+1 + 89 = 90
+2 + 89 = 91
+3 + 89 = 92
+4 + 89 = 93
+10 + 89 = 99
+and so on.
+The largest sum out of these pairs is 99.

+Qno30:
+Two pointer:
+Two Sum II - Input Array Is Sorted
+Given a 1-indexed array of integers numbers that is already sorted in non-decreasing order, find two numbers such that they add up to a specific target number.
+Let these two numbers be numbers[index1] and numbers[index2] where 1 <= index1 < index2 <= numbers.length.
+Return the indices of the two numbers, index1 and index2, added by one as an integer array [index1, index2] of length 2.
+Your solution must use only constant extra space.

+Qno31:
+DUTCH NATIONAL FLAG PROBLEM:
+Multiple pointer:
+Sort Colors
+Given an array nums with n objects colored red, white, or blue, sort them in-place so that objects of the same color are adjacent, with the colors in the order red, white, and blue.
+We will use the integers 0, 1, and 2 to represent the color red, white, and blue, respectively.
+You must solve this problem without using the library's sort function.